 Eliminates Field Modifications in Automated Assembly Lines

-A recent SAE International survey found that 68% of composite assembly stoppages happen because workers are manually grinding misaligned parts in the field.
-We prevent this by shipping panels pre-drilled and edge-sealed.
-Our strict manufacturing process yields a 99.7% first-pass fit rate across 14 global OEM lines.
-Running 200 units a day, you save over an hour of downtime weekly.
+SAE International data shows 68% of composite assembly stoppages stem from manually grinding misaligned parts in the field.
+Our pre-drilled, edge-sealed panels achieve a 99.7% first-pass fit rate across 14 global OEM lines.
+Eliminating balsa core sandwich panel manufacturing quality defects saves massive amounts of labor.
+Run 200 units a day, and you save over an hour of downtime weekly.

 Conclusion

-Demand a physical test report verifying core moisture and edge precision on a full 3m x 2.5m panel before you commit.
-Check their shipping crates while you are at it.
-We ignore suggestions to use standard pallets and instead build reinforced steel frames, because unprotected balsa edges crush easily in freight.
+Always demand a physical test report verifying core moisture and edge precision on a full 3m x 2.5m sheet before placing an order.
+Check YouTube for factory tour videos to see exactly how a vendor handles their shipping logistics.
+We skip standard pallets and build reinforced steel frames because unprotected balsa edges crush too easily during ocean freight.

 Frequently Asked Questions